classic-terra/documents/proposals/lunc-usdc-prop.md

 ### Price Impact and Acquisition Strategy

 This proposal ensures to minimize the price impact on LUNC by matching the +/-2% depth of the centralized market on Binance.
 This means, that when a single trade with 50% of the two-sided target liquidity is exectued, then the price is expected to move only 2% downwards.
-However, to further inhibit negative price movement, the acquisition will take part in several trades to minimize.
+However, to further inhibit negative price movement, the acquisition will take part in several trades.
 The swaps will only be executed into a market up movement on the 4h timeframe.
 The trades will not be initiated with a Market Order but with a Limit Order at current market price (Stop Limit) to minimize exposure to slippage.

 ### Summary